Caesar3142/Lid-Driven-Cavity-Newton/README.md

-# Lid-Driven Cavity Flow Solver using Discrete Loss Optimization
+# Lid-Driven Cavity Flow Solver using Newton's Method

-This project implements a solver for the lid-driven cavity flow problem using an **Optimizing a Discrete Loss (ODIL)** framework.
-The approach discretizes the Navier-Stokes equations using finite differences and optimizes the discrete residuals directly.
+This project implements a solver for the lid-driven cavity flow problem using **Newton's method**.
+The approach discretizes the Navier-Stokes equations using finite differences and solves the nonlinear system using Newton's iterative method.

 ## Problem Description